apache/hawq-docs/admin/HAWQFilespacesandHighAvailabilityEnabledHDFS.md

 To enable the HDFS NameNode HA feature for use with HAWQ, you need to perform the following tasks:

-1. Enable high availability in your HDFS cluster
+1. Enable high availability in your HDFS cluster.
-1. Collect information about the target filespace
+1. Collect information about the target filespace.
 1. Stop the HAWQ cluster and backup the catalog (**Note:** Ambari users must perform this manual step.)
 1. Move the filespace location using the command line tool (**Note:** Ambari users must perform this manual step.)
-1. Configure $\{GPHOME\}/etc/hdfs-client.xml
+1. Reconfigure $\{GPHOME\}/etc/hdfs-client.xml and $\{GPHOME\}/etc/hawq-site.xml files.
+Then, synchronize updated configuration files to all HAWQ nodes.
-1. Resynchronize the standby master after moving the filespace
+1. Resynchronize the standby master after moving the filespace.

 ### Step 1: Enable High Availability in Your HDFS Cluster <a id="enablehahdfs"></a>